Sjogren’s Syndrome: Symptoms, Causes, and Support Strategies

 Reducing stress on the gut with liquid nutrition and fasting can be very effective for repairing leaky gut.
 Digesting solid foods creates significant stress on the digestive system, irritates the gut lining, and leads to inflammatory processes.
 With fasting and liquid nutrition, our bodies can conserve the energy used in digesting, processing and assimilating solid foods.
 The body can use this energy instead on healing and detoxifying.

 Using liquid nutrition also stimulates the digestive process and increases nutrient absorption.
-For Sjogren’s, a great option for liquid nutrition is a shake with Gut Healing Protein.
-Gut Healing Protein provides high-quality hypoallergenic amino acids and powerful antioxidants to support gut function and improve detoxification.
+For Sjogren’s, a great option is to use liquid nutrition with high-quality hypoallergenic amino acids and powerful antioxidants to support gut function and improve detoxification.

-Another fantastic supplement to soothe an irritated gut lining and reduce inflammation in the gut is Gut Repair.
-Gut repair contains the amino acid l-glutamine, along with aloe vera, arabinogalactan, and licorice.
+Another fantastic supplement to soothe an irritated gut lining and reduce inflammation in the gut would contain key nutrients such as the amino acid l-glutamine, along with aloe vera, arabinogalactan, and licorice.
 The amino acid glutamine plays an important role in gut and immune function.
 Aloe has many health benefits including reducing inflammation in the gut.
 Licorice is a powerful herb that helps with indigestion and ulcers.